 Encourage participation at all levels and aim to give swimmers a positive experience and learn about racing.
+The focus of these meets is on the joy of racing and skill development.
 The times swimmers achieve in these meets are loaded on the Swimming NZ database.
 Swimmers can then use these times as qualifying times for Regional Championship meets.
-Developments are typically run by clubs.
+Development meets are typically run by clubs.
 Club, Regional and National records cannot be set at development meets.